worikgh/lpx_ctl/examples/README.md

 ## `sampler`

-A link to a MIDI sample player  than can act as a target for the LPX
+A link to a MIDI sample player  than can act as a target for the LPX [from here](https://github.com/worikgh/midi_sample)